• Skip to main content

 Top down view of caesar dressing in square jar with spoon, lemon , miso paste in jar and capers in small dish with spoon.

-• Silken tofu: makes the dressing super creamy and contributes very little calories.
+• Silken tofu: makes the dressing super creamy and contributes very few calories (this ingredient also works well in creamy desserts, such as chocolate banana mousse).

 • Miso: I recommend using white miso.